San Antonio Truck Accident Attorney

 Improperly Maintained 18-Wheelers

 We drive every day surrounded by commercial vehicles on the road.
 We rely on the owners and operators of these large vehicles to keep their trucks and trailers safe through proper maintenance.
 Many of these trucks are transporting dangerous cargo or hazardous materials.
 Unfortunately, many truck drivers, or the company that owns and maintains the trucks, do not properly maintain their vehicle.
-Studies within the trucking industry have recently concluded that equipment and maintenance-related issues were the cause for many tractor-trailer accidents.
+Studies within the trucking industry have recently concluded that equipment and maintenance-related issues were the cause of many tractor-trailer accidents.

 - Brake system